valekuro/stargazers/README.md

 <img src="https://github.com/valekuro/stargazers/blob/main/app_screen/select-block.jpeg?raw=true" width=200 />
 <img src="https://github.com/valekuro/stargazers/blob/main/app_screen/hook-form-error.jpeg?raw=true" width=200>
 </p>
-As you can see in one of the images below, errors from API are managed.
+As you can see in one of the images below, the errors from API are managed.
 I choose to use the default messages but you can choose text you want.
 Until username input is empty or you fill a username without repository, the select is inactive.
-If the username has repositories, the select become active.
+If the username has repositories, the select becomes active.
 In dropdown you have an input to search a specific repository in list.
 <p align='center'>
 <img src="https://github.com/valekuro/stargazers/blob/main/app_screen/api-error.jpeg?raw=true" width=200 />
 <img src="https://github.com/valekuro/stargazers/blob/main/app_screen/select-unlock.jpeg?raw=true" width=200>